The following information can be found on this page:

 Definition: Positive net revenues generated by athletics and transferred to the institution for non-athletics purposes.
 These funds are in excess of the transfers subtracted from the institutional and governmental funds allocated to athletics.

-Explanation: The amount of total athletic transfers to the institution appears on two lines of the NCAA financial report form (Line 5, "Less Transfers to Institution," and Line 50, “Excess Transfers to Institution” from the “Other Reporting Items” section).
+Explanation: The amount of total athletic transfers to the institution appears on two lines of the NCAA MFRS report form (Line 5, "Less Transfers to Institution," and Line 50, “Excess Transfers to Institution” from the “Other Reporting Items” section).
 To calculate “Excess Transfers to the Institution” in this database, these two amounts are subtracted from the sum total of Institutional/Government Support, Student Fees, Direct Institutional Support, and Indirect Institutional Support with the remainder allocated to athletics and the balance is reported as “excess transfers.”
-Transfers to the institutions were not collected on the NCAA financial report form until the 2011-12 fiscal year.
-The 2014-15 NCAA financial report changed the way it collects transfers and excess transfers to the institution.
+Transfers to the institutions were not collected on the NCAA MFRS report form until the 2012 Fiscal Year.
+The 2015 Fiscal Year NCAA MFRS report changed the way it collects transfers and excess transfers to the institution.
 Transfers reported in prior fiscal years have been recalculated in this database to align with the current reporting and calculation standards.
 Note: The amount of “Excess Transfers to the Institution” reported on this database may differ from the institution’s report since this database includes state and government support as well as direct and indirect institutional support in the calculation of institutional funding for athletics, an amount from which the transfers are subtracted.
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 FACILITIES, DEBT SERVICE, AND EQUIPMENT: